ian-cho/data-prep-kit/doc/repo.md

 Key targets are as follows:

 * venv -  creates the virtual environment from either a pyproject.toml or requirements.txt file.
-* publish - publish libraries or docker images as appropriate.
-This is generally only used during release generation.

 If working with an IDE, one generally makes the venv, then configures the IDE to reference the venv, src and test directories.